This post was originally published in 2021

 I grew up on Thrifty Ice Cream and it will always be my classic go-to.
 Not only are the flavors iconic, but the ice cream is nostalgic and just plain good.
 I also love McConnell’s Fine Ice Creams, Bacio di Latte for unreal gelato, and recently tried SOMISOMI which serves amazing soft-serve and Taiyaki!

-What is your pick-up process?
+What is the pick-up process?

 Making my small batch ice cream is a two-day process.
 One day is dedicated to creating the ice cream base, which is then refrigerated for 8-24 hours to be churned, packed, and freezed the following day.
 At the moment pickups are made to order, but I also make sure to have extra ice cream available so same day pick ups can also be an option 🙂